-Valuation of goodwill and intangible assets related to ARRK CORPORATION group

-Description of Key Audit Matter

-As described in Note 17, "Impairment of Non-Financial Assets" in the Notes to Consolidated Financial Statements, Mitsui Chemicals, Inc. (the "Company") recorded impairment loss of ¥4,868 million on goodwill and intangible assets related to ARRK CORPORATION ("ARRK") group in the Mobility Segment during the fiscal year ended March 31, 2021.

-The Company performs an impairment test for intangible assets with finite useful lives when an indication of impairment is identified, and, furthermore, the Company performs an impairment test of goodwill and intangible assets with indefinite useful lives annually and any time there is an indication of impairment.
+Valuation of goodwill and intangible assets relate d Description of Key Audit Matter Financial Assets" in the Notes to Consolidated Financial Statements, Mitsui Chemicals, Inc. (the "Company") recorded impairment loss of ¥4,868 million on goodwill and intangible In go Al gro pro The Company performs an impairment test for intangible assets with finite useful lives when an indication of impairment is identified, and, furthermore, the Company performs an impairment test of goodwill and intangible assets with indefinite useful lives annually and any time there is an indication of impairment.
 In the impairment test of intangible assets and goodwill allocated to the cash-generating unit ("CGU") to which ARRK group belongs, the present value of future cash flows expected to be generated by the CGU is calculated to determine whether the recoverable amount is less than the carrying amount of the CGU, including goodwill.
 Accordingly, the Company then recorded the amount of the difference in the above as impairment loss.
 The present value of future cash flows arising from the continued use of the CGU to which ARRK group belongs is measured at value in use discounted using the weighted average cost of capital before tax based on a five-year business plan up to the fiscal year ending March 31, 2026 and terminal value from the fiscal year ending March 31, 2027 and thereafter.

-The business plan, which is the basis for determining estimated future cash flows, includes key assumptions as determined by management such as recovery outlook in the existing business and the expected acquisition of new development projects based
+The business plan, which is the basis for determining estimated future cash flows, includes key assumptions as determined by management such as recovery outlook in the existing business and the expected acquisition of new development projects based d to ARRK CORPORATION group n considering the Company's valuation of goodwill and intangible assets related to ARRK CORPORATION ("ARRK") group, we performed following audit procedures, among others.